-Commonly, most of the urological conditions occur with women rather than a man.
+Commonly, most of the urological conditions occur in women rather than a man.
 Ever thought about what the reason behind these statistics is?
-One of the reasons behind this is the urinary tract is much closer to the genital area in women than men.
+One of the reasons behind this is the urinary tract is much closer to the genital area in women than in men.
 Pregnancy, childbirth, and sexual intimating are also the reasons for female urology problems affecting women.
+His surgical prowess, precision, and consistently outstanding results rank him as one of the renowned Best Urologist in Jaipur.

 Some of the conditions women commonly face are genital urinary tract infections, incontinence, fistula, kidney infection or kidney stone.